-When a person inherits real property, that property generally gets what is known as a “stepped up basis.”
-According to the tax code, property “acquired by bequest, devise, or inheritance, or by the decedent’s estate from the decedent” is entitled to a stepped up basis.
+When a person inherits real property, that property generally gets what is known as a stepped-up basis.
+According to the tax code, property acquired by bequest, device, or inheritance, or by the decedent’s estate from the decedent is entitled to a stepped-up basis.

 Hold Title to Your House Appropriately

-In the case of a married couple, heirs of the surviving spouse can get a double step up in basis, if title to the house is held in a certain way.
+In the case of a married couple, the heirs of the surviving spouse can get a double step-up in basis, if the title to the house is held in a certain way.

-Then, when the surviving spouse leaves the house to their heir, the heir will receive a second step up in basis.
-Assuming that the house continues to appreciate in value after the first spouse’s death, the second step up in basis can create a significant tax savings.
+Then, when the surviving spouse leaves the house to their heir, the heir will receive a second step-up in basis.
+Assuming that the house continues to appreciate in value after the first spouse’s death, the second step-up in basis can create significant tax savings.

 When inheriting a house, capital gains tax issues will likely be one of the furthest things from the mind of the beneficiary.
 An inheritance is necessarily preceded by someone passing and in those situations, emotional concerns may take precedent over financial ones.
 That being said, a bit of planning and forethought will go a long way in helping things along when it comes time to address financial matters.